CSE110-Team17/cse110-sp23-group17/admin/exploratory/README.md

+# Documentation

+## Features
+1. ChatGPT generated code for HTML, CSS, Javascript
+2. AI generated fortune cookie image
+3. AI generated voice recordings of results
+4. Auto play of the voice recordings
+5. Shaking of the fortune cookie image

-# How to run the exploratory prototype
+## How to run the exploratory prototype

 1. Download all the files in this directory(exploratory/)
     1. static/